agrawal-rohit/pearl-ui/documentationwebsite/docs/hooks/useColorScheme.md

 title: useColorScheme
 ---

 `useColorScheme` is a custom hook to covert an existing props object to a different color scheme from the active theme palette.
+By default, it is included inside the [useAtomicComponentConfig](./useAtomicComponentConfig) and [useMolecularComponentConfig](./useMolecularComponentConfig) hooks.

 ## Import